-Ms. Dean, who worked upstairs with Mr. Blowford, called her 'Matron' of Bellevue, which Miss Short liked, asr she did feel she worked in a mad house.
+Ms. Dean, who worked upstairs with Mr. Blowford, called her Miss Short 'Matron' of Bellevue, which Miss Short liked, as she did feel she worked in a mad house.

-The chief psychopath was the one and only Max Blowford; the biggest bag of wind and hypocrite in the parish.
+The chief psychopath was the one and only Max Blowford; the biggest bag of wind and hypocrite in the parish if not the country.

 Ms Dean was equal to Blowford in qualifications, should have been a partner, but Blowford treated her as an inferior.

 Miss Short couldn't understand why Sandy Dean allowed it.

 Sandy Dean was well liked by the staff, the clients, just about everyone.

 People who didn't know Paul Blowford, who only heard him babbling about 'reparations' and 'Marcus Garvey' and 'Black People' on the radio and television thought he was a great liberator.
 People who knew him, hated him.

 Blowford was the most oppressive boss anyone could work for.
 He was a tyrant.
 He would shout at everyone, including Sandy, and would not allow anyone to speak, to explain.
 He underpaid, he deducted pay for lateness and absence.